Martyr’s DayBy Nepali Patro (Sudan Bhattarai Upadhyaya) in National Days .

 Introduction of Martyr’s Day

 In Nepal, the 16th of Magh is celebrated as “Martyr’s Day” in the whole country remembering the Martyr’s who gave their life for the country.
 Every year from Magh 10 till 16 Martyr’s Week is observed, and on the last day of that week the 16th is celebrated with special importance as “Martyr’s Day”.
 All the people who sacrificed their lives for the country are the martyrs of Nepal.
-The word martyr refers to those immortal people who sacrificed their lives for raising and protection of the various rights, freedom of the country, culture, and existence of the people as well as for freedom of the people to remain forever in the minds of every patriotic citizen.
+The word martyr refers to those immortal people who sacrificed their lives for raising their voice and protection of the various rights, freedom of the country, culture, and existence of the people as well as for freedom of the people to remain forever in the minds of every patriotic citizen.
 Martyr’s Day is being celebrated every year on the 16th of Magh since the year 2012 B.S. in association with Kathmandu Metropolitan City.
-On this day, all the known and unknown martyrs who sacrificed their lives for the country to bring a new system of governance in Nepal, including various movements at different times, are remembered as Martyrs’ and are commemorated for their sacrifices.
+On this day, all the known and unknown martyrs who sacrificed their lives for the country to bring a new system of governance in Nepal, including various movements at different times, are remembered as Martyrs and are commemorated for their sacrifices.

 Martyr’s Of Nepal

 First of all, the celebration of Martyr’s Day was started to be celebrated in the memory of Martyrs who fought against the Autocratic (Jahaniya) Rana regime.
 Lakhan Thapa is considered to be the first martyr of Nepal and on this day various martyrs including those who fought against the Rana regime are remembered as Dharmabhakta Mathema, Dasharath Chand, Gangalal Shrestha, and Shukraraj Shastri.